SIP-Lab/Deep-Learning-Mobile/Readme.md

 |https://arxiv.org/abs/1901.02144| arXiv version of Manuscript
 |https://www.mdpi.com/2504-4990/1/1/27| MDPI version of Manuscript
 |http://www.utdallas.edu/~kehtar/DNN-apps-demo.mp4| Video of the deep learning models on the Android and iOS Smartphones

+## Getting Started
+These codes contain python notebooks that will guide you through the process of converting the pre-trained model into smartphone-required model files, Android Studio project for deploying the models on android devices and Xcode project for deploying the models on iOS devices.

+## Prerequisites

+As Python is the de-facto coding language used for TensorFlow and Keras, we used Anaconda.
+The Anaconda environments used for the development of this repository can be duplicated by running the following code: